 The process of digitalisation is inexorably affecting all economic sectors, and for COIMA it represents an opportunity to enable new services.
 This is the mission of COIMA HT, founded in 2020 to deliver services tailored to people's needs at both building and neighbourhood levels through the development and integration of digital solutions.
-COIMA HT develops, designs and constructs innovative technological solutions with a flexible perimeter, ranging from the single building to the entire district, with the future ambition of connecting and coordinating different urban areas within a broader concept and on a city-wide scale.
+COIMA HT develops, designs and constructs innovative technological solutions with a flexible perimeter, ranging from the single building different urban areas within a broader concept and on a city-wide scale.
 This enables spaces to adapt dynamically to offer an optimal experience, in an approach centred on the user and differentiated in accordance with their specific needs.
 Therefore, the user experience is not restricted to the insides of buildings but also extends to public spaces, retail stores or parks and gardens.